STAR*D: Results

 For level one, the remission rate was 28-33% (depending on the symptom scale used), and the response rate was 47%.
 Higher remission rates were seen in patients who were Caucasian, female, employed, or had higher levels of income or education.
 Lower remission rates were seen in those with longer depressive episodes, co-occurring anxiety or substance use disorders, and more physical illness.

 For level two, patients who received CBT, either alone or combined with citalopram, had similar response and remission rates compared to those who were receiving medication(s) only; however, for those patients who remained on citalopram, those who had another antidepressant added achieved remission more rapidly than those who had CBT added.
 Among the patients who were switched to a different antidepressant, there was no significant difference among the different antidepressants.

-For level three, the remission rates based on the HAM-D symptom scale were 12.3% for mirtazapine and 19.8% for nortriptyline, although the difference was not large enough for statistical significance.
+For level three, the remission rates based on the HAM-D symptom scale were 12.3% for mirtazapine and 19.8% for nortriptyline, although the difference was not statistically significant.
 The remission rates based on the HAM-D in the combination strategy were 15.9% for lithium and 24.7% for triiodothyronine, but the difference was not statistically significant.
 However, more patients receiving lithium than triiodothyronine left the study due to side effects.

 For level four, the average remission rate was 13%, with no statistically significant difference between tranylcypromine and the venlafaxine/mirtazapine combination.
 More patients receiving tranylcypromine left the study due to side effects.

 Overall, the study findings indicate that patients who do not achieve remission or response after several weeks of citalopram treatment could achieve those outcomes by the end of 14 weeks.
 The STAR*D researchers state that their data "suggest that a patient with persistent depression can get well after trying several treatment strategies, but his or her odds of beating the depression diminish as additional treatment strategies are needed."
 With failed treatment at a higher step, the chances of remission were smaller – and this decrease was particularly significant after level two.
 For those who did achieve full remission, there was a decreased chance of relapse at 12-month (naturalistic) follow-up compared to those patients who only responded.

 A reanalysis published in 2023 concluded that STAR*D's cumulative remission rate was approximately half of that reported.